zaqifathis/BIMserver-doc/New-query-langage.md

 - Simply index everything (all types), this will slow down the write operations a lot, and also increase the database size.
 - Add explicit indices to commonly queried fields in the code.
 Problem: how to determine the commonly queried fields.
 We could ask people to (automatically) share their query-patterns.
 - Add dynamic indices based on usage pattern of a specific instance of BIMserver.
 This is the most complicated, although a very basic implementation (for example, just index every field that has ever been explicitly queried) should be possible.

+## To figure out

+- Do we want to be able to do queries over multiple projects?
+This has huge implication on the way indices are stored.